Understanding How Diabetes Affects the Feet

 Read more about Diabetic Foot Care

-Managing Outer Foot and Ankle Pain
+Sports Related Foot and Ankle Injuries

-Ankle pain can have many different causes and the pain may potentially be serious.
+Ankle pain can be caused by a number of problems and may be potentially serious.
 If you have ankle pain, consult with Stephanie Tine, DPM from Flamingo Foot and Ankle.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Ankle pain is any condition that causes pain in the ankle.
 Due to the fact that the ankle consists of tendons, muscles, bones, and ligaments, ankle pain can come from a number of different conditions.